OpenMx/OpenMx/docs/source/AlternativeApproaches.rst

                                   mxMatrix( type="Lower", nrow=2, ncol=2,
                                             free=TRUE, values=.5, name="Chol" ) )

 Note that we used the same name for the MxModel object to be generated, thus it will overwrite the previous one.
 One might choose a new name if uncertain about the syntax of the new model, to avoid having to rerun the previous step to correct the original model.
-As everyone checks out OK after step two, let us add another argument, this time the ``mxAlgebra`` object for the expected covariance matrix.
+As everything checks out OK after step two, let us add another argument, this time the ``mxAlgebra`` object for the expected covariance matrix.

 .. cssclass:: input
 ..